SMART LOCK PRO

 Take smart lighting as an example.

-There are some smart bulbs out there that can be fully controlled remotely from an app or using a voice control device.
+There are some smart light bulbs out there that can be fully controlled remotely from an app or using a voice control device.

-The ability to do this is essentially the entry criteria for a bulb to be considered smart, however, there are some others that offer this functionality and can also be programmed to operate independently of any input from the user, switching on and off at pre-determined times of the day or when they ‘sense’ movement.
+The ability to do this is essentially the entry criteria for a light bulb to be considered smart, however, there are some others that offer this functionality and can also be programmed to operate independently of any input from the user, switching on and off at pre-determined times of the day or when they ‘sense’ movement.

 Many of the latest smart devices which fall within the semi-autonomous category can also be triggered to activate by the actions of other fully automated devices, effectively removing the need for the user to interface with them at all.